SAP-archive/teched2020-DT269/exercises/ex2/README.md

 Add Redis Cluster Environment Variables.
 ![](/exercises/ex2/images/e2-func-exec-env.png)

-Subscribe the event by adding an event trigger.
+Subscribe to the event by adding an event trigger.
 ![](/exercises/ex2/images/e2-func-exec-event-trigger.png)

 Save operation will trigger serverless function deployment automatically each time.
-Wait until the function status change to running, the function is ready to serve.
+Wait until the function status change to running, then the function is ready to serve.

 ## Step 2.2 - Create a fetch function, expose API for the external solution